moq-wg/moq-transport/draft-lcurley-warp.md

 The live stream is split into segments ({{segments}}) at I-frame boundaries.
 These are fragmented MP4 files as defined in {{ISOBMFF}}.
 Initialization segments contain track metadata while media segments contain either video or audio samples.

 QUIC streams ({{streams}}) are used to transfer messages and segments between endpoints.
-These streams are prioritized based on the contents, such that only the most important media is delivered during congestion.
-This prioritization scheme allows media consumers to dynamically choose their latency target without modifying the media producer behavior.
+These streams are prioritized based on the contents, such that the most important media is delivered during congestion.

 Messages ({{messages}}) are sent over streams alongside segments.
 These are used to carry necessary metadata and control messages.